-I had a situation that required to look at these stats so I could see why one query would run fast and sometimes much slower.
+I had a situation that required to look at these stats so I could see why one query would run fast at times and much slower at others.
 ASH data was not exposing this issue clearly.
-In order to facilitate the comparison of the data from run to run, I wrote a simple wrapper ksh shell script for the query.
+In order to facilitate the comparison of data from run to run, I wrote a simple wrapper ksh shell script for the query.
 It saves the session statistics in a table before and after the execution of the query and then prints out the statistics in a pivot report.
-This turned out to be very handy to me and therefore I chose to share it with the world :)
+This turned out to be very handy for me, and therefore, I chose to share it with the world. :)

 Below is a sample output of the report.
-It prints only statistics that have changed and it shows all execution stats in separate columns.
+It prints only statistics that have changed and shows all execution stats in separate columns.
 The executions are labeled like “run#-HH:MI:SS.ssss”.
-Those labels show the query’s execution sequence and elapsed time.
+These labels show the query’s execution sequence and elapsed time.

 NAME '1-00:00:00.0107' '2-00:00:00.0085' '3-00:00:00.0050' '4-00:00:00.0051' '5-00:00:00.0053' ------------------------------------- ----------------- ----------------- ----------------- ----------------- ----------------- CPU used by this session 1 2 1 1 calls to get snapshot scn: kcmgss 2 3 2 2 2 calls to kcmgcs 4 consistent gets 17 consistent gets from cache 17 consistent gets from cache (fastpath) 17 cursor authentications 1 enqueue releases 1 1 enqueue requests 1 1 execute count 2 3 2 2 2 global enqueue gets sync 2 2 2 global enqueue releases 2 2 2 logical read bytes from cache 139264 no work - consistent read gets 13 non-idle wait count 1 opened cursors cumulative 2 3 2 2 2 opened cursors current 1 1 1 1 1 parse count (hard) 1 1 parse count (total) 2 2 2 2 2 pinned cursors current 1 1 1 1 1 recursive calls 6 9 5 5 5 recursive cpu usage 1 2 1 1 session cursor cache hits 1 session logical reads 17 session pga memory 65536 196608 196608 196608 131072 session pga memory max 65536 196608 196608 196608 131072 session uga memory 65488 65488 65488 65488 session uga memory max 123512 123512 123512 123512 123512 table scan blocks gotten 13 table scan rows gotten 1276 table scans (short tables) 1 workarea executions - optimal 1 1 1 1 1 workarea memory allocated 50 37 37 37

-Note that the execution time in the labels is the elaspe time difference between the capture of the before and after session stats.
-Not the real query execution elapse.
+Note that the execution time in the labels is the elapsed time difference between the capture of the before and after session stats, not the real query execution elapse.
 The difference should be very low, like less than 0.01s as you can see from the above durations.
-Also, note that the PLSQL block that runs the query does not fetch the data.
+Also note that the PLSQL block that runs the query does not fetch the data.
 It only opens the cursor, which executes the query.
-This shows you how long the query takes to get the resultset ready and removes the network and application related overhead.
+This shows you how long the query takes to get the resultset ready and remove the network and application related overhead.